kanojiashivi23/shivangikanojia_2511309_part4_tableau_dashboard/outputs/chart_selection_justification.md

 **Chart Type:** Scatter Plot

 ### Business Question
-How do discounts influence profitability?
+How do discounts affect profitability?

-### Why this chart?
+### Why This Chart?
-A scatter plot is the most appropriate visualization for identifying relationships, trends, clusters, and outliers between two numerical variables.
+A scatter plot is the most effective chart for identifying relationships, trends, clusters, and outliers between two continuous variables.

 ### Fields Used
 - **Columns:** Discount
 - **Rows:** Profit
-- **Detail:** Order ID
 - **Color:** Category
 - **Size:** Sales
+- **Detail:** Order ID
+- **Trend Line:** Linear Trend
+- **Filters:** Region, Customer Segment, Ship Mode

-### Design Principles Applied
+### Design Principle Applied
-- Trend line added to identify overall relationship.
+- Added a trend line to show the overall relationship between discount and profit.
-- Zero-profit reference line highlights loss-making orders.
-- Different colors distinguish product categories.
+- Used color to distinguish product categories.
+- Included individual marks to reveal outliers.

-### Mistakes Avoided
+### Mistake Avoided
-- Avoided bar charts because they cannot effectively display relationships between two continuous variables.
-- Prevented misleading interpretation by displaying individual orders instead of aggregated values.
+Avoided aggregating the data into bars, which would hide the relationship between individual orders, discounts, and profits.

 ---

 # Dashboard Design Principles

-The executive dashboard follows key visualization best practices:
+The dashboard follows key visualization best practices:

 - Appropriate chart types selected for each business question.
-- Clear visual hierarchy with KPI cards positioned at the top.
+- Clear visual hierarchy with KPI cards placed at the top.
-- Consistent color usage throughout the dashboard.
+- Consistent color usage across visualizations.
-- Minimal clutter by avoiding unnecessary decorations.
+- Minimal clutter to improve readability.
-- Readable chart titles and labels.
+- Clear titles, labels, and formatted values.
-- Logical sorting of categories and regions.
+- Logical sorting for easier comparison.
-- Interactive filters (Region, Category, Customer Segment, Ship Mode) support focused analysis.
+- Interactive filters (Region, Category, Customer Segment, and Ship Mode) support focused analysis.
-- Action filter enables dynamic exploration by allowing users to click on a region and update the entire dashboard.
+- Action filter enables users to click on a region and dynamically update the remaining dashboard views.
-- Consistent scales and formatting improve readability and prevent misleading interpretations.
+- Consistent scales and formatting prevent misleading interpretation.
 - Dashboard emphasizes business insights and decision-making rather than displaying raw data.

 ---

-# Summary
+# Conclusion

-The selected visualizations were chosen to answer specific business questions while ensuring clarity, readability, and ease of interpretation.
-Together, the charts provide leadership with a comprehensive view of sales performance, profitability, customer behavior, regional performance, and discount effectiveness, enabling informed business decisions.
+Each chart was selected to answer a specific business question while following visualization best practices.
+Together, the dashboard enables leadership to monitor sales performance, identify profitable regions and product categories, understand customer behavior, evaluate discount strategies, and make informed business decisions through an interactive and easy-to-understand interface.